Kentucky Birth Injury Attorneys

 Compassionate birth injury lawyers serving Louisville and Lexington

 If a doctor, hospital or other party is liable for your child’s injuries, you will need an unshakable Kentucky birth injury lawyer at your side.
-The attorneys at Wilt & Associates can stand up to any party and fight for the compensation you and your child deserve.
+The attorneys at Wilt Injury Lawyers can stand up to any party and fight for the compensation you and your child deserve.
 No family should have to suffer due to a preventable birth injury.
 To schedule a free consultation, please call 502-253-9110 or fill out our contact form today.
 We maintain offices in Lexington and Louisville, and proudly serve clients throughout Kentucky.

 - The Risks of Placental Perfusion Disruption